 *A redacted version of this manuscript can be found in the July issue of "The Analytical Scientist" via the following link.

 Capillary Zone Electrophoresis (CZE) is how CE began in the mid-eighties, followed by market introductions of instruments by several manufacturers at the end of the eighties/early nineties.

 In "standard" (conventional) HPCE equipment, one capillary is used to separate the sample constituents.
-These self-contained instruments provide all the necessary functions to execute a separation from sample handling and injection, capillary pre-preparation, buffer handling, thermal control, spectrophotometric detection, instrument control, automation, and data handling.
+These self-contained instruments provide all the necessary functions to perform separation from sample handling and injection, capillary pre-preparation, buffer handling, thermal control, spectrophotometric detection, instrument control, automation, and data handling.
 Major market players are Beckman Coulter (now Sciex) and Agilent Technologies.

 Traditional application fields have been and still are the separation and quantitation of low MW, ionizable molecules, enantiomeric molecules, and inorganic ions.

 CZE, coupled with mass spectrometry (MS), is well-positioned in biomarker discovery, metabolomics, clinical research markets, and academia (details on MS coupling see later paragraph).
 Recently, interest in using CE to separate intact proteins followed by MS detection is growing.

 Despite the ultra-high separation efficiency of CZE, the ability to modify selectivity and optimize a separation by CZE is limited.
 Parameters like pH, ion strength, buffer type, temperature and field strength affect the solute's migration time.
 Systematic variation of setpoints is required—alternatively, CE simulation tools like Peakmaster (Gas et al., Charles University, Prague) have proven useful.